microsoft/playwright/docs/src/intro-js.md

 ## Creating a configuration file

 So far, we've looked at the zero-config operation of Playwright Test.
-For a real world application, it is likely that you would want to use a config.
+For a real-world application, it is likely that you would want to use a config.

 Create `playwright.config.ts` (or `playwright.config.js`) to configure your tests.
 You can specify browser launch options, run tests in multiple browsers and much more with the config.
 Here is an example configuration that runs every test in Chromium, Firefox and WebKit, both Desktop and Mobile versions.
 Look for more options in the [configuration section](./test-configuration.md).